-With 65,800 procedures performed in 2019, Kybella uptake into cosmetic practice seems limited following its 2015 FDA approval [12].
+With a 13% decrease in procedures performed in 2020 (135,586) compared with 2019 (156,153), Kybella uptake into cosmetic practice seems limited following its 2015 FDA approval [12].

 INDIVIDUALIZED ASSESSMENT AND TREATMENT PLANNING

 KEY ASSESSMENT ELEMENTS

 Optimal assessment of facial aging begins with a thorough patient history and examination that assesses anatomical structure and age-related changes to the bone, fat, muscle, and skin.
 Specifically, this should include [10; 49]: